topikachu/ev3dev/Setting-Up-Linux-USB-Ethernet-Networking.md

 [ 3402.974822] cdc_eem 2-1.2.3:1.0: usb0: register 'cdc_eem' at usb-0000:00:1d.0-1.2.3, CDC EEM Device, 2a:7a:91:09:c5:b6
 ```

 Maybe double check to make sure you updated the `ev3dev.rc.local` file on the FAT32 partioin of the microSD card.
+Also check to see if you have the `cdc_eem` and `cdc_subset` modules available for your host machine.

 Now it's a simple matter to configure an IP address for the Host end of the connection.
 I'm assuming you left the default value of the EV3 IP address at `192.168.2.100` in the `ev3dev.rc.local` file. just do something like: